ChicagoBoss/ChicagoBoss/README.md

 details.

 *Databases*.
 Chicago Boss currently supports MySQL, PostgreSQL, Tokyo Tyrant, Mnesia, MongoDB, and Riak.
-In CB 0.5.4 and later, You can mix and match databases by configuring Boss to use vertical shards.
+In CB 0.5.4 and later, you can mix and match databases by configuring Boss to use vertical shards.
 For SQL databases, the conventions are similar to Rails (plural nouns for the table names, object_id for foreign keys, etc.).